sadeemalm2005/HotelReservationSystem1/README.md

 ---

+---

-# 🤝 Team Project
+# 👥 Team Project

 This project was collaboratively developed as part of a university **Software Engineering** course.

-The project involved the complete software development lifecycle, including:

-- System Analysis
-- UML Design
-- Database Design
-- JavaFX Interface Development
-- Database Integration using JDBC
-- Testing and Debugging

 ---

-# 📄 License

-This project was developed for **educational purposes only** as part of a university course.

----

 <div align="center">

-## ⭐ Thank You for Visiting!
+### ⭐ Thank You for Visiting This Repository!

-If you found this project interesting, consider giving it a ⭐ on GitHub.
+If you found this project helpful or interesting, consider giving it a ⭐ on GitHub.

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:C9A227,50:8D6E63,100:3E2723&height=120&section=footer"/>